tudorpintea999/zkEVM1/docs/efficient_gas_calculation_algorithm.md

    - `REVERT`,
    - `SELFDESTRUCT`.

-A basic instruction block is a shortest sequence of instructions such that a basic block starts before the first instruction and ends after the last.
+A basic instruction block is the shortest sequence of instructions such that a basic block starts before the first instruction and ends after the last.

 In some cases multiple of the above rules can apply to single basic instruction